 - Less torque is needed which extends the gearbox life

 - Power consumption will be reduced

 A properly adjusted knife, set to the factory-recommended clearance from the rotor vanes, will actually reduce wear in the feeder barrel.

 If the knife-to-rotor clearance is too wide, the rotor can wedge material between the rotor and the barrel.
-As the rotor turns, this wedged-tight material will grind on the chrome lining of the barrel as it gets through the housing by the rotor.
+As the rotor turns, this wedged-tight material will grind on the chrome lining of the barrel as it gets pulled down through the housing by the rotor.

 Given enough time, wedged material will create general wear or gouges in the barrel.
 The nature and depth of barrel wear is a key factor in the cost of rebuilding a feeder or even if a feeder can be rebuilt.